natsousa/blog/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 ![]({{ site.baseurl }}/images/create_git_repos5.jpg)

-The whenever you modify your website files locally, check how does it looks like by starting the Jekyll server (hint: `bundle exec jekyll server`).
+Then, from now whenever you modify your website files locally, check how does it looks like by starting the Jekyll server (hint: `bundle exec jekyll server`).
-After that, you have to add your files to the staging area, commit the changes and push them to your GitHub repository.
+After that, you have to add your modified files to the stage area, commit the changes and push them to your GitHub repository.
 The commands your already know:

 ```
-$ git add .
+$ git add . # OR: git add file_name_1.md, file_name_2.htlm #etc, ...
 $ git commit -m "your commit message explaining what you changed"
 $ git push origin gh-pages
 ```